FinetuneDevelopment/mannequin/README.md

-# mannequin
+# Mannequin
-An improved version of [Shopify Theme Kit](https://shopify.github.io/themekit/), with additional functionality and minimal styling.
+A version of [Shopify Theme Kit](https://shopify.github.io/themekit/), with additional functionality and minimal styling.
 Intended as a grab-bag of code to enhance the functionality of Theme Kit, this assumes you already have Theme Kit running on your local machine.

 ## Features